Édouard Daladier

-Édouard Daladier ([edwaʁ daladje]; 18 June 1884 – 10 October 1970) was a French Radical-Socialist (centre-left) politician, and the Prime Minister of France who signed the Munich Agreement before the outbreak of World War II.
+Édouard Daladier ([edwaʁ daladje]; 18 June 1884 – 10 October 1970) was a French Radical-Socialist (centre-left) politician, who was the Prime Minister of France in 1933, 1934 and again from 1938 to 1940.

 Daladier was born in Carpentras and began his political career before World War I. During the war, he fought on the Western Front and was decorated for his service.
 After the war, he became a leading figure in the Radical Party and Prime Minister in 1933 and 1934.
 Daladier was Minister of Defence from 1936 to 1940 and Prime Minister again in 1938.
 As head of government, he expanded the French welfare state in 1939.

 Along with Neville Chamberlain, Benito Mussolini and Adolf Hitler, Daladier signed the Munich Agreement in 1938, which gave Nazi Germany control over the Sudetenland.
 After Hitler's invasion of Poland in 1939, Britain and France declared war on Germany.
 During the Phoney War, France's failure to aid Finland against the Soviet Union's invasion during the Winter War led to Daladier's resignation on 21 March 1940 and his replacement by Paul Reynaud.
 Daladier remained Minister of Defence until 19 May, when Reynaud took over the portfolio personally after the French defeat at Sedan.

 After the Fall of France, Daladier was tried for treason by the Vichy government during the Riom Trial and imprisoned first in Fort du Portalet, then in Buchenwald concentration camp, and finally in Itter Castle.
 After the Battle of Castle Itter, Daladier resumed his political career as a member of the French Chamber of Deputies from 1946 to 1958.
 He died in Paris in 1970.